-The accusations were made by the Chinese security firm 360 Core Security (Qihoo Security) and named former CIA employee Joshua Adam Schulte as being the person who leaked material to WikiLeaks which the latter published under the name Vault 7.
+The accusations [archived version here] were made by the Chinese security firm 360 Core Security (Qihoo Security) and named former CIA employee Joshua Adam Schulte as being the person who leaked material to WikiLeaks which the latter published under the name Vault 7.
 Schulte is currently on trial for this very alleged offence.

 This is the second time a Chinese security firm has blamed the CIA for hacking; last September, Qi An Xin accused the American intelligence agency of breach aviation industry targets between 2012 and 2017.

-The US Government often issues indictments against foreign hackers — mostly from China, Russia, Iran or North Korea — and though these are just allegations which have to be proved in court, they are treated as the gospel truth by Western media which report them as such.
+The US Government often issues indictments against foreign hackers — mostly from China, Russia, Iran or North Korea — and though these are just allegations which have to be proven in court, they are treated as the gospel truth by Western media which report them as such.

 The Chinese government rarely, if ever, issues anything in writing, instead making broad and expansive accusations at media conferences.

 Qihoo said it had concluded after analysing the leaked Vault 7 materials and its own past research, that there had been targeted attacks against China's aviation industry, scientific research institutions, petroleum industry firms, Internet companies and government agencies.